li9com/learn-docker/lab05-managing-container/README.md

 33f8a4d3b6e5        httpd               "httpd-foreground"   5 minutes ago       Exited (0) 5 minutes ago                       sleepy_bassi
 ```

 Note!
-You should not see any new containers
+You should not see any new containers.

 ## Stopping/starting existing containers
 - Check the man pages for "docker-stop" and "docker-start"